dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 - _Interrupt Descriptor Table_: An array of interrupt descriptors, usually referred to as the _IDT_.
 - _Interrupt Descriptor Table Register_: Usually called the _IDTR_, this is the register within the cpu that holds the address of the IDT.
 Similar to the GDTR.
 - _Interrupt Vector_: Refers to the interrupt number.
 Each vector is unique, and vectors 0-32 are reserved for special purposes (which we'll cover below).
 The x86 platform supports 256 vectors.
 - _Interrupt Request_: A term used to describe interrupts that are sent to the Programmable Interrupt Controller.
 The PIC was deprecated long ago and has since been replaced by the APIC.
-An IRQ refers to the pin number used on the pic: IRQ2 would be pin #2 for example.
-The APIC has a chapter of it's own.
+An IRQ refers to the pin number used on the PIC: for example, IRQ2 would be pin #2.
+The APIC has [a chapter](07_APIC.md) of its own.
 - _Interrupt Service Routine_: Similar to IRQ, this is an older term, used to describe the handler function for IRQ.
 Often shortened to ISR.

-In order for us to be able to handle interrupts, we're going to need to create an array of descriptors (or rather a table, called the *Interrupt Descriptor Table*).
+To handle interrupts, we need to create a table of descriptors, called the *Interrupt Descriptor Table*.
 We then load the address of this IDT into the IDTR, and if the entries of the table are set up correctly we should be able to handle interrupts.

 ### Interrupt Descriptors